 The librarians and staff of Cornette Library share West Texas A&M University's commitment to providing a working, learning, and service environment that affords equal access and opportunity to otherwise qualified individuals with disabilities, in compliance with federal and state law.
 Consistent with this commitment, the University strives to provide EIR that are accessible to all authorized users and that meet the requirements of the Texas DIR.
-(See also the WTAMU Rule 29.01.04.W1 Electronic and Information Resources Accessibility (PDF).)
+(See also the WTAMU Accessibility page for more information on University policies.)

 For the library specifically this means providing access to our information resources and service to all of our users.
 Services and activities that contribute to this goal include: